 New York is blessed with many wonderful smaller productions, but this is the one.
 It’s the very ballet that popularized “The Nutcracker.”
 It was an obscure ballet before.
 The ballerina who created the role of Marie was New York City Ballet’s first prima ballerina, Indigenous American Maria Tallchief.

 Today “The Nutcracker” is the ballet that pays the bills for ballet companies around the world.
 It all started here in New York City with Mr. B at City Ballet.

-To keep everyone safe during the COVID-19 Pandemic, NYC Ballet’s 2020 “Nutcracker” is cancelled.
-We hope to see you next year.
+To keep everyone safe during the COVID-19 Pandemic, NYC Ballet’s 2020 “Nutcracker” was cancelled.
+You can stream a past performance at nycballet.com

 The ballet generally runs Tuesday through Sunday.
 Tickets go on sale in early September.

 City Ballet made ballet history in 2019 by casting Charlotte Nebres as the first Black child Marie.